25 RIDICULOUSLY SIMPLE ACTIVITIES TO TEACH NUMBER

 Write down some tiny numbers for the children to read using magnifying glasses.

 Go on a number hunt - take binoculars and telescopes to aid the search!
-Can children spot numbers on doors, registration plates, etc?
+Can children spot numbers on doors, registration plates, signs, etc?

 Take a handful of cubes each, count them and then find the matching number card.